osman144/js-notes/9-linked-list/1-singly-linked-list.md

 # Singly Linked List
+- A linked list is a data structure that contains a head, tail, and length property.
+Head is the beginning and tail is the end.
+- Linked lists consists of nodes, and each node has a value and a pointer to another node or null.
+- Train car analogy.
+Or building analogy, if you want to go to the 5th floor using the stairs, you'll have to start at the first and go through each floor.
+- Singly linked lists are connected in one direction.

-Collection of nodes each node containing a value and pointer to the next node.
+Linked lists are a collection of nodes each node containing a value and pointer to the next node.

+### Linked Lists vs Arrays

+- **Linked Lists**: Do not have indexes, connected via nodes with a next pointer, random access is not allowed
+- **Arrays**: Indexed in order, there is an order to it.
+Insertion and deletion can be expensive.
+Can quickly be accessed at a specific index.

 >In JavaScript, ```undefined``` means a variable has been declared but has not yet been assigned a value.<br>
 ```null``` is an assignment value.
 It can be assigned to a variable as a representation of no value